-Exciting April 22 Roundup: Earth Day And Westworld Season 2 Premiere
+Exciting April 22 Roundup: Earth Day And ‘Westworld’ Season 2 Premiere

-April 22 is a big day for environmentalists and Westworld fans; not only is it the annual Earth Day holiday but it’s also the kick off to season 2 of the popular HBO show.
+April 22 is a big day for environmentalists and Westworld fans; not only is it the annual Earth Day holiday, but it’s also the kick off to season 2 of the popular HBO show.
 Fortunately, Westworld doesn’t return until 9 p.m.
 EST, which gives TV-loving environmentalists time to participate in both exciting April 22 events.

 Earth Day 2018

 The first annual Earth Day took place on April 22, 1970.
-Although phrases such as ‘eco-friendly’ and ‘green living’ weren’t well-known at the time, there were still 20 million Americans who joined demonstrations, rallies and clean-up efforts that day.
-That single day provided enough momentum for the nation to create the Environmental Protection Agency (EPA), along with several bills aimed at protecting air quality, endangered animals and water quality.
+Although phrases such as “eco-friendly” and “green living” weren’t well-known at the time, there were still 20 million Americans who joined demonstrations, rallies, and clean-up efforts that day.
+That single day provided enough momentum for the nation to create the Environmental Protection Agency (EPA), along with several bills aimed at protecting air quality, endangered animals, and water quality.

-Since Earth Day 2000, activists and environmentalists have harnessed the power of the Internet to gather support worldwide.
+Since Earth Day 2000, activists and environmentalists have harnessed the power of the internet to gather support worldwide.
 This year, Earth Day is dedicated to the goal of ending plastic pollution.
 According to the Texarkana Gazette, these efforts have already prompted the U.K. government to consider adopting a nationwide ban on plastic straws, with the exception of any straws used for medical reasons.
 It is projected that moving forward with this proposed ban would prevent billions of straws from polluting the ocean each year.

 The U.S. has a spotty history with similar efforts.
 In 2016, California became the only state in the country to ban single-use plastic shopping bags.
 The Los Angeles Times reported that the state’s economy suffered no ill-effects from this new law.
 California beaches also saw a 58 percent reduction in plastic bag litter during the first year due to the elimination of 18 billion bags.